natebarksdale/natebarksdale.github.io/src/content/blog/2010-06-10-the-meandering-mississippi.md

 description: An exploration of the visually striking historical changes in the lower Mississippi River's path, illustrated through a stunning map overlaying its meanders over millennia.
 emoji: 🗺️
 tags:
-  - 🗿 Rivers
+  - 🌍 Cartography
-  - 🎨 Art
+  - 🌊 Rivers
-  - 🌍 Geography
+  - ⏰ Time
 haiku: |
   Meanders unfold time,
   Nature's brush on water's course,